 The Short Term Disability (STD) plan provides benefits in case you are absent from work due to illness or injury for a period of more than 10 continuous work days.
-Benefits under the plan are for disability periods of 26 weeks or less and are retroactive to the first day of absence.
-You must provide satisfactory evidence of disability to receive benefits under the plan.
+Benefits under the plan are for disability periods of 26 weeks or less, are retroactive to the first day of absence, and are based on years of service.
+Effective with the 01/01/2013 policy revision, nonexempt staff members are eligible for salary continuation benefits during periods of short term disability as outlined in the schedule below: